beenotung/ts-liveview/README.md

 ## Why no virtual-dom diff?

-The current implementation of ts-liveview updates the DOM using explicit css selector _(document querySelector)_.
-This design reduces the memory requirement on the server to supports simultaneous connections.
+The current implementation of ts-liveview updates the DOM using explicit css selector (aka document querySelector).
+This design reduces the memory requirement on the server to better support simultaneous connections.

 The application can be built on top of reactive model powered by [S.js](https://github.com/adamhaile/S), [RxJS](https://github.com/ReactiveX/rxjs), or OOP with [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).